wallyatgithub/h2loadrunner/Luasio.md

 - timeout: an integer in millisecond

 **send_http_request_and_await_response**

 response_header, response_payload = send_http_request_and_await_response(request_header, request_payload, timeout)

 timeout is to specify how long this function should wait for the response before returning

 **send_http_request**

 client_id, stream_id = send_http_request((request_header, request_payload)

 client id and stream id can be pass to **await_response** after a call to **send_http_request**

 **await_response**

 response_header, response_payload = await_response(client_id, stream_id)

 **sleep_for_ms**

 sleep_for_ms(timeout)
 sleep for millisecond specified by timeout

 **time_since_epoch**

 time_since_epoch takes no argument, but it returns the milliseconds since the clock's epoch (may NOT necessarily to be 1970)

 **start_server**

 start_server takes 1 argument which is the config file name (the Json configuration , say maock.json, prepared in this way: https://github.com/wallyatgithub/maock#how-maock-works--usage) for the server, and it returns a string which is the server id.

 **register_service_handler**

 register_service_handler takes 4 arguments: the server id; the request name specified in the Json configuration above; a function name which is the request processor, that would be called when the request specified right before enters the server; and a last argument which is a interger, to specify the parallel connections to the same upstream host (if you may originate outgoing connection in the request processor).

-the request processor takes 3 arguments: response_address which is a table (don't modify this table) and would be used by send_response next, request_header, request_payload
+The request processor takes 3 arguments: response_address which is a table (don't modify this table) and would be used by send_response next, request_header, request_payload

 **send_response**

 send_response takes 3 arguments, the response_address mentioned above, the response_header, the response_payload

 **stop_server**

-stop server specified by the server id stop_server(server_id_which_is_returned_from_start_server)
+Stop server specified by the server id stop_server(server_id_which_is_returned_from_start_server)

 **resolve_hostname**

 It takes 2 arguments, the host name which is a string, and the ttl which is an integer.
 It returns a table with interger as the key and string as the value, each value is a resolved address.
 The ttl is in milliseconds, it specifies the interval Luasio would cache the resolution result, i.e., a next call to resolve_hostname within ttl, would return the previous resolution result directly.

 ## How to run Luasio